Pulkit1822/Pulkit1822/README.md

 ## Hey! 👋
 I'm Pulkit, a 20 years old web developer from India.

-- 👨‍💻 Passionate frontend developer from India
+- 👨‍💻 Passionate mern developer from India

-- ⚛️ Skilled in React, HTML/CSS, JavaScript, C++, Java

-- 🔧 Experienced with Node.js, Django, MongoDB, SQL

 - 🏆 Top performer in competitive programming on LeetCode, Codeforces, CodeChef